-You can buy and trade Bitcoin once you have funded your account.
-Simply select ‘Bitcoin’ from the list of coins you can buy, or select the trading pair for the coins you’re trading (e.g. BTC/GBP if you’re buying Bitcoin with British Pounds) and execute your trade.
+You will be able to buy Bitcoin once you have funded your account.
+Simply select ‘Bitcoin’ from the list of coins you can buy and trade, or select the trading pair for the coins you’re trading (e.g. BTC/GBP if you’re buying Bitcoin with British Pounds) and execute your trade.

 Step 4.
 (Optional) Get a suitable wallet

 With most exchanges, you can hold your Bitcoin on the exchange platform.
-While this is convenient if you’re looking to trade your coins, it can be worth getting your own personal wallet if you’re going to buy and hold Bitcoin for a long time.
-This is the best way of keeping your coins secure, with good options being hardware wallets such as the Ledger Nano X or the Trezor One.
+While this is convenient if you’re looking to trade Bitcoin, it can be worth getting your own personal wallet if you’re going to buy and hold Bitcoin for a long time.
+This is the best way of keeping your coins secure, and these are two of our recommended options:

 How to trade Bitcoin – step-by-step guide

 Step 1.
 Find a broker